Pre-Application Deadlines (Due to SOP):

 Who is Eligible

 Applicants from every country of the world are eligible to apply.
-Applicants must be at least 18 but not yet 28 years of age as of June 30, 2016.
+Applicants must be at least 18 but not yet 28 years of age.
 Begin the process during the spring before your final year on campus by submitting a Pre-Application.
 See SELECTION PROCEDURE section of page for more information.
 If you win the scholarship, you will travel shortly after graduating.
 (Schwarzman candidates must have earned a bachelor’s degree by the time of travel.
 However, you do NOT need to have earned a bachelor’s degree by the time you apply.)
 Current seniors or recent UCI alumni may also apply.

 Please note that external scholarship agencies will consider all of your credit-bearing coursework from any college or institution as part of the review process (including CSU, community colleges, private colleges or other UC campuses/Extension programs, and including units earned while in high school).
 Grades from other colleges will be included in calculation of your overall GPA for eligibility purposes.

 The scholarship does not stipulate a minimum GPA.
 However, to be competitive, applicants should have at least a 3.7 GPA and must be able to demonstrate professional competence and dedication to the field of study through leadership or mentoring roles in academic or service organizations, publications or performances, and/or significant work experience/internships related to the major.